IvanWend/job-market-agent/docs/PROMPT.md

 - Proxy: `~/.proxy.env` is the single source of truth.
 Never put globs (`127.*`, `<local>`) in `no_proxy` — `requests`/`httpx` don't honor them the way `curl` does, and localhost calls silently route through the proxy.
-- **`purge.py` deletes rows the boards will not serve again.** `evals/snapshots/2026-08-12_raw.dump` is the only copy and is still **untracked** — commit it before the next purge, or a `git clean` takes it.
+- **`purge.py` deletes rows the boards will not serve again.**
+  `evals/snapshots/2026-08-12_raw.dump` is the only copy; it is now committed.
+Re-snapshot to a new date-stamped filename, never in place.
 - `docker exec ... pg_dump "$DATABASE_URL"` expands the variable on the **host** — an unsourced
   `.env` passes an empty string and pg_dump falls back to the container socket as `root` (`FATAL: role "root" does not exist`). `set -a; . ./.env; set +a` first, or pass `-U jobmarket -d jobmarket`.
 Same trap as bare `psycopg.connect()`.
-- The ingestion clients and `generate_gold_dataset.py` carry no docstrings and few comments — deliberate, don't flag it again.
+- The ingestion clients, `generate_gold_dataset.py` and `normalize.py` carry no docstrings and few comments — deliberate, don't flag it again and don't add them back.
 - `experiments/` is a scratchpad: never imported by `src/`, relative paths fine, no tests.
 A cell graduates to `src/` as a function with a test. `.gitignore` excludes `experiments/*` entirely.